 Read our full Samsung Galaxy Note 20 Ultra review.

-You could easily select the Samsung Galaxy S20 Plus as your go-to camera phone, and it would be an excellent choice.
-The S20 Plus produced the best photos of any of the Galaxy S20 models released this spring.
-But the Galaxy Note 20 features the exact same optics, including that impressive 64MP telephoto lens, so you'll get the same fantastic camera performance.
-Even better, the Galaxy Note 20 costs $200 less than the S20 Plus.
+You could easily select the Samsung Galaxy S21 Ultra as your go-to camera phone, and it would be an excellent choice.
+The S21 Ultra produced the best photos of any of the Galaxy S21 models released this year.
+However, at $1,199, it's not cheap.
+But Samsung released three S21 models and if you're still looking for a big phone, then you should check out the $999 Galaxy S21 Plus.

 The Pixel 4a can even pull off some tricks the iPhone SE can’t.
 Apple’s device lacks Night Mode and can only capture shallow depth-of-field images of people — two limitations the Pixel 4a doesn’t suffer from.
 If you want to take the finest photos for the least amount of money, Google’s offering should be at the very top of your short list.